 - Cognitive Ability Tests and baseline assessments are completed in Year 7.
 These provide solid information about student needs and data from which to measure progress.
 Monitoring the progress of the students continues throughout Key Stages 3, 4 and 5, as part of the school’s monitoring and tracking system.

-- The SENCO or Lead SEND Teachers for KS3 attend the annual review of Year 6 students who have a Statement of Special Educational Need.
+- The SENCO or Lead SEND Teachers for KS3 attend the annual review of Year 6 students who have an EHCP.

 Supporting students with a Visual Impairment (VI)

 - Specialist teaching assistants adapt and develop resources.
-A range of equipment is available in school and we have four teaching assistants who are experienced in adapting resources for students with a visual impairment.
+A range of equipment is available in school and we have teaching assistants who are experienced in adapting resources for students with a visual impairment.
 We work closely with specialists from the County VI team.

-- Individual and small group teaching, for a very small number of identified students.
+- We can offer small group teaching, for a very small number of identified students.
 We use a range of teaching materials with a focus on literacy skills, in close liaison with the English department, and preparation for adulthood at KS4.

-- Some students may have an adapted curriculum to enable them to achieve their own personal goals and future plans.
-This is particularly important for Key Stages 4 and 5, where there is close liaison with personal advisors from Connexions.
+- Some students may follow one fewer GCSEs to enable them to access additional support to achieve their own personal goals and future plans.
+This is particularly important for Key Stages 4 and 5, where there is also close liaison with personal advisors from YC Herts.

-- A homework club, which runs after school on two days per week for students with SEND in KS3 through prior arrangement with parents/carers.
+- A homework club runs after school on two days per week for students with SEND in KS3 through prior arrangement with parents/carers.